languagetool-org/german-pos-dict/README.md

 ## Internal

+If you update the tagger dictionary, always make sure to also update the synth dictionary with the same data and vice versa.
+LanguageTool expects the two to be in sync.

 To prepare a release (note this will only *add* forms, not remove them):

 * (optional) move readings from [do-not-synthesize.txt](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/de/src/main/resources/org/languagetool/resource/de/do-not-synthesize.txt) to `filter-archaic.txt` (in the execution path of SynthDictionaryBuilder)